Sleeper trains

 The railway only goes as far as Penzance, but buses will take you the final 10 miles to Land's End, where you'll find cliff top walks, a hotel, restaurant and bar, tourist shops and various exhibitions.

-Dinner in Cornwall, then lunch in central Paris next day, no airports, airlines or flights required!
-Just take the Night Riviera sleeper train from Cornwall up to London, Underground or taxi to St Pancras then Eurostar to Paris or Brussels in 2 hours or so.
+Dinner in Cornwall, lunch in Paris next day, no airports, no airlines, no flights!
+Take the Night Riviera sleeper train from Cornwall to London, tube or taxi to St Pancras, then Eurostar to Paris or Brussels.

 You can't buy tickets online, but it's easy to buy tickets for the sleeper & Eurostar separately.